 The Master of Science (PT) prepares students in their eligibility to be registered practicing physiotherapists in Canada.
 This program meets Canadian professional accreditation and practice standards.

-Our curriculum is developed and modified by faculty who keep themselves appraised of changing trends in health care and physiotherapy practice overall.
+Our curriculum is developed and modified by faculty who keep themselves apprised of changing trends in health care and physiotherapy practice overall.
 The faculty are acutely aware of the current and evolving roles of physiotherapists.
 Physiotherapists are working in increasingly complex sectors which require an advanced skill set.
 New graduates need to be autonomous primary health care practitioners able to design new programs, develop proposals, evaluate outcomes and supervise others in order to provide the best interventions to the clients who we serve.
 There is a greater emphasis on independent, evidence-based practice which requires physiotherapists to have critical appraisal skills and additional preparation in research methods.

 The curriculum is based on the principles of problem-based, small group, and self-directed learning.
 Units are 14 weeks in duration.
 The program includes five-6 week clinical placements following Units 2 through 6 academics.
 Clinical placements occur in multiple settings (i.e. acute/hospital, community, rehabilitation, role emerging) and various practice areas (i.e. musculoskeletal, neurological, cardiorespiratory).